Jump to Recipe

 What makes this dish special

 For the longest time, cauliflower was not getting any love.
 People thought that the vegetable was boring and bland, leaving little to be desired.
 Then out of nowhere, it became wildly popular!
 It's so interesting how these food fads come and go.
 Remember when Pizza Hut used kale as the salad bar decoration?
 It's like someone came and taught a handful of people how to make cauliflower actually taste good and those groups of people went and spread the news.
-Well, today I'm adding on to the long list of cauliflower recipes with my bruleed cauliflower with chorizo breadcrumbs.
+Well, today I'm adding to the long list of cauliflower recipes with my bruleed cauliflower with chorizo breadcrumbs.
 This dish hits all the hits with a little tangy, salty, and a whole lot of savory!

 Since cauliflower is a mild-flavored vegetable, it's important to layer on the flavor.
 We're adding several key ingredients including gruyere, parmesan, mustard, lemon, and chorizo breadcrumbs to highlight the vegetable in the best way possible.

 Start by cutting the cauliflower into small florets and tossing them in a mixture of olive oil, salt, pepper, garlic, lemon, and mustard.
 Lay the cauliflower in one even layer on a sheet pan and roast until the thick stalks become tender.
 To test if the cauliflower is ready, stick a fork in the thickest part of the stem.
 The fork should be able to go through.

 Step 2: Make breadcrumbs

 While the vegetable is roasting, make the chorizo breadcrumbs.
 Chorizo breadcrumbs are my best friend.
 I love making a large batch of these and throwing them on salads, pasta, pizzas, almost anything.
 The crispy breadcrumbs with the salty chorizo just bring dishes to life.